 LUDWIG: You know, there's a natural developmental cycle here at work.
 Children are born with a fear of unfamiliar foods, which protects them from eating something toxic.
 But they're also programmed to develop an increasingly broad set of taste preferences.
 If not, children would die of starvation after weaning.

-The problem is our modern junk food, hyper-sweetened diet tends to keep taste buds in tantalized state.
+The problem is our modern junk food, hyper-sweetened diet tends to keep taste buds in an infantilized state.
 This is a modern phenomenon based on an unnatural and unhealthful food supply.
 You know, we're not going to be able to change that external environment in the United States overnight, although we can all do our share.
 But we can control one environment absolutely, and that's the home.
 Simply say, no junk food in the home.

-BLOCK: You know, we've been using the term picky eater throughout this conversation but one of your pieces of advice, Sally, in your blog is don't refer to anyone as a picky eater or make a big deal out of their, quote-unquote, "picky eating."
+BLOCK: You know, we've been using the term "picky eater" throughout this conversation.
+But one of your pieces of advice, Sally, in your blog is: Don't refer to anyone as a picky eater, or make a big deal out of their, quote-unquote, "picky eating."
 Why not?

 BLOCK: Well, thanks to you both for talking about this.
-You've given us a lot to chew on, pardon the metaphor.
+You've given us a lot to chew on - pardon the metaphor.

-AUTHOR: Thanks for having us.
+SAMPSON: Thanks for having us.

 LUDWIG: A pleasure.